Growth of Sobolev norms in quasi integrable quantum systems: Applications

-Consider a real {\it analytic} function $f:\R^3\to\R$ invariant by rotations around the $z$ axis, and assume it is a submersion at $f(x,y,z)=1$ .
-Denote by $M$ the level surface $f(x,y,z)=1$ and endow it by the natural metric $g$ induced by the euclidean metric of $\R^3$, then $M$ has integrable geodesic flow.

-{Following \cite{CdV2}, we introduce suitable coordinates in $M$ as follows: let $N$ and $S$ be the north and the south poles (intersection of $M$ with the $z$ axis) and denote by $\theta\in[0,L]$ the curvilinear ascissa along the geodesic given by the intersection of $M$ with the $xz$ plane; we orient it as going from $N$ to $S$ and consider also the cylindrical coordinates $(r,\phi,z)$ of $\R^3$: we will use the coordinates}

-as coordinates in $M$.
-Using such coordinates, one can write the equation of $M$ {by} expressing the cylindrical coordinates of a point in $\R^3$ as a function of $(\theta,\phi)$ getting
+Consider a real {\it analytic} function $f:\R^3\to\R$ invariant by rotations around the $z$ axis, and assume it is a submersion at $f(x,y,z)=1$.
+Denote by $M$ the level surface $f(x,y,z)=1$, {suppose that $M$ is diffeomorphic to $\mathbb{S}^2$} and endow it by the natural metric $g$ induced by the euclidean metric of $\R^3$, then $M$ has integrable geodesic flow. {Following \cite{CdV2}, we introduce suitable coordinates in $M$ as follows: let $N$ and $S$ be the north and the south poles (intersection of $M$ with the $z$ axis) and denote by $\theta\in[0,L]$ the curvilinear abscissa along the geodesic given by the intersection of $M$ with the $xz$ plane; we orient it as going from $N$ to $S$ and consider also the cylindrical coordinates $(r,\phi,z)$ of $\R^3$: we will use the coordinates} $ (\theta,\phi)\in (0,L)\times(0,2\pi) $ as coordinates in $M$. {Using such coordinates, one can write the equation of $M$ {by} expressing the cylindrical coordinates of a point in $\R^3$ as a function of $(\theta,\phi)$ getting } Since $\theta$ is a geodesic parameter, the metric takes the form $ g=r^2(\theta)d\phi^2+d\theta^2 $.
+We assume that the function $r(\theta)$ has only one critical point $\theta_0\in(0,L)$.
+Furthermore, we need to ensure steepness.
+To this aim, consider the following Taylor expansion at $\theta=\theta_0$: